How to Water a Poinsettia Correctly

 of reading

-But often, the celebration is short-lived: the leaves yellow, dry out, and fall off as early as January.
+But often, the celebration is short-lived: the leaves turn yellow, dry out, and fall off as early as January.
 Why?
-Because this tropical plant hates two things: the cold and too much water .
+Because this tropical plant hates two things:the coldandexcess water.

-How to keep your Poinsettia looking beautiful until spring?
+How to keep your Poinsettia beautiful until spring?
 Here's how.

-The poinsettia comes from Mexico.
+The Poinsettia comes from Mexico.
 It is sensitive to cold.
-If you water it with ice-cold tap water in winter, it will suffer thermal shock and the leaves will fall off.
+If you water it with ice-cold tap water in winter, a thermal shock and leaf drop are guaranteed.

 2. When and how to water?

-Poinsettias like to have their roots cool, but not waterlogged.
-Wait until the surface of the soil is dry to the touch before watering.
+The Poinsettia likes to have cool feet, but not in water.
+Wait until the surface of the potting soil is dry to the touch before watering.

-- The fatal mistake: Letting water stagnate in the saucer or the pot cover (often that shiny florist's paper).
-Always empty the excess 20 minutes after watering.
+- The fatal error:Do not let water stagnate in the saucer or in the cachepot (often that famous shiny florist paper).
+Systematically empty the excess 20 minutes after watering.

-To complement your Christmas Star, choose an accessory that lives up to its name.
-Our Gold watering can perfectly matches the festive atmosphere.
+To accompany your Poinsettia, choose an accessory that lives up to it.
+Our Golden watering can perfectly matches the festive atmosphere.

 3. The secret to survival: Humidity

-In winter, our homes are heated, which dries out the air.
-This is fatal for a tropical plant.
+In winter, our interiors are heated, which dries out the air.
+This is deadly for a tropical plant.

-If the leaves of your Poinsettia are drying out and falling off even though the soil is moist, it means the air is too dry .
+If your Poinsettia's leaves dry and fall off while the soil is still moist, it means thatthe air is too dry.

 Recreate the Tropics

-Mist the foliage (not the flowers!) every two days to counteract the effect of the radiator.
+Mist the foliage (not the flowers!) every two days to compensate for the radiator's effect.

-- Yellowing leaves falling off: Overwatering or a cold draft.
-Let the soil dry out and move the plant away from open windows.
+- Falling yellow leaves:Excess water or cold draft.
+Let the soil dry and move the plant away from open windows.

 Make the magic last

-With a little care and the right tools, your poinsettia can survive long after Epiphany.
+With a little attention and the right tools, your Poinsettia can survive well after Epiphany.
 Take good care of it!

 Anureva43